Tightening Quantum Speed Limits for Almost All States

+In the general case of higher dimensions, we study the tightness of bounds $T_\Theta$ and $T_\Phi$ numerically (see Figs.~\ref{fig:uniform} {\fontfamily{phv}\selectfont \textbf{b}} and {\fontfamily{phv}\selectfont \textbf{c}}).
+Here, states are sampled so that their purity is approximately uniformly distributed between $1/N$ and $1$.
+The new bounds $T_\Theta$ and $T_{\mathcal{L}}$ coincide for pure states (as analytically shown above), and the difference between $\max[T_\Theta, T_\Phi]$ and $T_{\mathcal{L}}$ grows with decreasing purity (see Fig.~\ref{fig:uniform} {\fontfamily{phv}\selectfont \textbf{d}}).
 Despite the fact that $T_\Theta$ and $T_\Phi$ are larger than $T_{\mathcal{L}}$ for the vast majority of cases, there are some exceptional regions where the latter can be larger than the new bounds, such as along some degenerate subspaces, which form a subset of measure zero of $\mathcal{S}_\Lambda(\mathcal{H})$.
-In the absence of a strict hierarchy between these bounds, we return our result in the form of a unified bound
+In the absence of a strict hierarchy between these bounds, we cast our main result in the form of a unified bound

 where $T_{\mathcal{L}}$, $T_\Theta$ and $T_\Phi$ are given by Eqs.~\eqref{eq:QSL_mixed},~\eqref{eq:qsl_gba} and~\eqref{eq:qsl_tilde}, respectively.